Barry McGuigan: Professional career

 McGuigan made his first defences against American Bernard Taylor, who was stopped in the ninth round, and Danilo Cabrera, who was knocked out in fourteen rounds.
 This proved to be a controversial stoppage: the fight was ended when the challenger bent over to pick up his mouthpiece after losing it, a practice that is allowed in many countries but not in Ireland.
 Cabrera was not aware of this rule and the fight was stopped.
 Although Cabrera's corner protested the outcome, McGuigan remained the winner by a knockout.
 For his next defence, he went to Las Vegas in June 1986, where he faced relatively unknown Steve Cruz from Texas as a late replacement for Ramon Fernando Sosa who pulled out for having two detached retinas.
 It proved to be a gruelling fifteen-round title bout under a blazing late-afternoon sun and 110-degree heat in the ring.
 McGuigan held the lead halfway through, but suffered dehydration because of the extreme heat and wilted near the end, being knocked down in rounds ten and fifteen.
 He eventually lost a close decision and his world belt, which he was never to reclaim.
 After the fight, McGuigan required hospitalisation because of his dehydrated state.

 After that fight McGuigan retired partly due to the death of his father in 1987.
-He used to say his father was his greatest inspiration and, after his death, apparently felt no reason to continue boxing.
-However, with his relationship with previous manager Barney Eastwood now at an end, McGuigan returned to the ring between 1988 and 1989, under the management of Frank Warren.
-He beat former world title challengers Nicky Perez and Francisco Tomas da Cruz, as well as contender Julio César Miranda, before facing former EBU featherweight champ and future WBC and WBA super featherweight challenger Jim McDonnell.
+WIth his relationship with previous manager Barney Eastwood at an end, McGuigan returned to the ring between 1988 and 1989, under the management of Frank Warren.
+He beat former world title challengers Nicky Perez and Francisco Tomas da Cruz, and contender Julio César Miranda, before facing former EBU featherweight champ and future WBC and WBA super featherweight challenger Jim McDonnell.
 McGuigan lost by TKO when a gash over his right eye, caused by a McDonnell left hook in the second round, forced the referee to stop the fight in the fourth.
 McGuigan then retired permanently from boxing.
 His record was 32 wins and 3 losses, with 28 victories by knockout.

+McGuigan is the founder and president of the Professional Boxing Association (PBA).
+He is also the founder and CEO of Cyclone Promotions.